kaihg/one-max/README.md

 The limit of max N is on the basis of memory.

 However, the cost time is very large on Exhaustion model.
+By the way, the Hill Climbing model and Simulation Annealing model is much faster.
+Even when N = 1000.

 ## Implement Algorithms